Design of Flight Procedures

 - IFR procedures to non-instrument runways.

-- Standard instrument arrivals (STAR) and standard instrument departures (SID).
+- Flight procedure design of standard instrument arrivals (STAR) and standard instrument departures (SID).

 - Aeronautical Charting.